mozilla/data-docs/src/tools/stmo.md

 and how that data is structured.
 Each query in STMO is associated with exactly one data source, and you have to know ahead of time which data source contains the information that you need.
-One of the most commonly used data sources is called *Athena* (referring to Amazon's [Athena](https://aws.amazon.com/athena/) query service, on which it is built), which contains most of the data that is obtained from telemetry pings received from Firefox clients.
-The *BigQuery* (referring to Google's [BigQuery](https://cloud.google.com/bigquery/) service) source is slowly replacing the *Athena* and *Presto* data sources. *BigQuery* contains some of the data that's exposed via *Athena*, as well as new data that is calculated there. *Presto* contains all of the data that's exposed via *Athena* and more, but returns query results much more slowly.
+One of the most commonly used data sources is called *Telemetry (BigQuery)*, which contains most of the data that is obtained from telemetry pings received from Firefox clients. *BigQuery* refers to Google's [BigQuery](https://cloud.google.com/bigquery/) data warehouse.

-Other available data sources include *Crash DB*, *Tiles*, *Sync Stats*, *Push*, *Test Pilot*, *ATMO*, and even a *Re:dash metadata* which connects to STMO's own Re:dash database.
+Other available data sources include *Crash DB*, *Tiles*, *Sync Stats*, *Push*, *Test Pilot*, and even a *Re:dash metadata* which connects to STMO's own Re:dash database.
 You can learn more about the available data sets and how to find the one that's right for you on the [Choosing a dataset](../concepts/choosing_a_dataset.md) page.
-If you have data set questions, or would like to know if specific data is or can be made available in STMO, please inquire in the `#datapipeline` or `#datatools` channels on `irc.mozilla.org`.
+If you have data set questions, or would like to know if specific data is or can be made available in STMO, please inquire in the `#datapipeline` or `#datatools` channels on `irc.mozilla.org`; or in `#fx-metrics` on Slack.

 Creating an Example Dashboard
 -----------------------------